zohaibterminator/text-analysis/README.md

 ### 2. Homepage

-- **File**: `homepage.py`
+- **File**: `Homepage.py`
 - **Description**: This script sets up the homepage of the application using Streamlit.
 It provides an overview of the app and its functionalities.

-### 3. Text Classification
+### 3. Document Classification

-- **File**: `text_classification.py`
+- **File**: `Document_Classification.py`
-- **Description**: This script implements the text classification functionality of the application.
+- **Description**: This script implements the document classification functionality of the application.
 It trains a K-Nearest Neighbors model using TF-IDF weights and evaluates the model using accuracy, recall, F1-score, and precision metrics.

-### 4. Text Clustering
+### 4. Document Clustering

-- **File**: `text_clustering.py`
+- **File**: `Document_Clustering.py`
-- **Description**: This script implements the text clustering functionality of the application.
+- **Description**: This script implements the document clustering functionality of the application.
 It trains a K-Means clustering model using TF-IDF weights and evaluates the model using purity, silhouette score, and adjusted Rand index metrics.
 It also generates an Elbow Chart and displays the top keywords for each cluster.

 ## Getting Started
 To run the information retrieval system, follow these steps: